|Undergrad Catalog StKate.edu|

 Supporting work must be completed with a grade of C- or better.

 Healthcare sales majors can complete an economics minor with just three additional courses.
-ECON 2610 Principles of Microeconomics, ECON 2620 Principles of Macroeconomics, ECON 3350 Financial Markets and Institutions, and ECON 3500 Managerial Economics are recommended.
+ECON 2610 Principles of Microeconomics, ECON 2620 Principles of Macroeconomics and ECON 3350 Financial Markets and Institutions are recommended.

 ACCT 2130 Managerial Accounting